mikeraab/wercker-oke-demo/README.md

 A simple Python application that uses the Bottle framework to serve a JSON encoded client IP address of a user who makes a GET request to /.

-Used as an example application for a tutorial on Wercker I am writing.
+Used as an example application for a tutorial on Wercker.

 ```
 usage: get_ip.py [-h] hostname port